You are here

 The Visualization Studio and Dickinson Arcade

 The Elizabeth and Gary Dickinson Arcade contains a studio with a variety of sensors, and six-sided 3-D Visroom taking data from those sensors and delivering back-projected virtual reality images on each room surface.
-A unique facility, it will be used to visualize three-dimensional data, and explore human perception.
+A unique facility, it is used to visualize three-dimensional data, and explore human perception.

 The Fitzpatrick Institute for Photonics